 Jesuit golf has a distinguished legacy of achievement.
-In 2020, the Tigers captured their 15th straight District title and were crowned Region champions in the program's third year under head coach David Simmons.
-Andrew Siffert '23 (pictured) led the way at District with a 3-under 69, followed by strong performances from Carter Dill '22 (76) and Chase Johns '21 (76).
-Siffert came back at Port Charlotte Golf Club in the Region tournament to finish second and fired a team-low 72 as every Tiger golfer placed in the top 25.
-Dill (73) placed fourth, and Jack Jacobsen '23 (78) clinched the team victory with a 10-foot putt on the 18th hole.
+In 2021, the Tigers captured their 16th straight District title, the Region title, and finished as State runner-up, equaling the best State finish in school history (1973).
+Carter Dill '22 finished as individual State runner-up, matching Matt Ruel '16 for the best State finish by a Jesuit golfer, and Andrew Siffert '23 (pictured) was a shot back to place 3rd.
+Siffert captured the individual Region title with a 71, with Dill placing 3rd and C.J.
+Kilkelly '24 and Drew Campbell '24 also in the Top 10.
+The Tigers represented Florida at the National High School Golf Invitational at famed Pinehurst (N.C.)
+Golf Course in the summer of 2022, with Jack Jacobsen '23, Ben Kantor '23, and Grant Keenan '25 playing for Jesuit along with Campbell, Kilkelly, and Siffert.
 Among many notable Jesuit golf alums is Anthony Maccaglia '11, who represented the United States in 2014 in England in the Palmer Cup, a major international collegiate competition modeled after the Ryder Cup; who won college golf's Jack Nicklaus Award in 2015; and who claimed his first professional title in 2016.
-Joseph Trim ’14 earned the Casey Most Valuable Golfer Award for the 2013-14 school year, the top honor for prep golfers in Hillsborough County, and played four years at Fordham.
-Matt Ruel '16 won three straight individual District titles as well as the 2015 Future Masters, one of the top junior amateur events in the United States, and now golfs at Gonzaga University.
+Joseph Trim ’14 earned the Casey Most Valuable Golfer Award as the top prep golfer in Hillsborough County, and played four years at Fordham.
+Ruel won three straight individual District titles in high school as well as the 2015 Future Masters, one of the top junior amateur events in the United States, before competing collegiately at Ole Miss and Gonzaga.
 In the summer of 2021, Ruel qualified for the U.S. Amateur at Oakmont.
 Also, two-time individual District champion Jimmy Paradise '20 now golfs for the University of Connecticut.